 I decide to risk getting blinded again and I open my eyes just a sliver.
-I’m greeted by blinding sunlight and it’s a struggle to keep my eyes open.
-After a few moments my eyes start to adjust so I decide to open them completely.
-A horrible sight greets me.
+I’m greeted by blinding sunlight and it’s a struggle to keep my eyes open, even with the small amount they are.
+After what feels like ten minutes my eyes adjust to the light, so I figure opening them completely isn’t such a bad idea.
+A horrible sight that takes my breath away greets me.

 My house is a burned heap on the ground.
 Singed planks of wood stick towards the sky in random places.
 There’s loose dirt everywhere, the dry kind of dirt that crunches underfoot and cuts you if it’s moving fast enough.
 As I look at my house in horror a memory comes to the forefront of my thoughts.

 “Just sit still please this won’t take long.”

 “You can’t make me you’re not my mom!”

 “Yes I am so sit still so we can take the picture.”